PaddlePaddle/docs/docs/design/phi/design_en.md

 > Highlights of this section:
 > 1. Kernel needs to expose all its key information to the framework and record its input, output and attribute information, otherwise it will lead to unclear boundaries between framework scheduling and Kernel calculation.

-When fluid Kernel is registered, only the place, layout, dtype, input and output of the Kernel are recorded and managed by ExecutionContext, and there is no corresponding information record.
+When fluid Kernel is registered, only the `place`, `layout`, `dtype`, `input` and `output` of the Kernel are recorded and managed by `ExecutionContext`, and there is no corresponding information record.
 Now the kernel needs to be changed to a functional type.
 The input, output and attributes of each function are clear.
 We hope to record the information of each input and output here, which is also compatible with paddle-lite scheduling.

 Meanwhile, we need to simplify the writing method of Kernel registration.
 The existing writing methods are not concise enough:

 1. There is a lot of redundant information in the Kernel registration method of fluid.
-Taking scale as an example, you can see that in addition to the last data type of each kernel, the preceding function names and DeviceContext specialization information are redundant.
+Taking `scale` as an example, you can see that in addition to the last data type of each kernel, the preceding function names and `DeviceContext` specialization information are redundant.

     ```
     REGISTER_OP_CPU_KERNEL(